Oops, Wait: Discourse Tokens Matter in Reasoning Model: Discourse Tokens in Reasoning

-In this section, we present a systematic analysis of token-level signals in reasoning trajectories.
-Beyond simple frequency counts, we quantify these signals by computing token probabilities, defined as the average probability of tokens generated immediately after ``\textbackslash n\textbackslash n''.
-This allows us to compare how tokens behave across correct versus incorrect reasoning, across various models, and we also examine their relation to model confidence.
+We quantify the discourse token signals by computing token probabilities, defined as the average probability of tokens generated immediately after ``\textbackslash n\textbackslash n'', rather than relying on simple frequency counts.
+This allows us 1) to compare how tokens behave across correct and incorrect reasoning, across various models; 2) to examine their relation to model confidence.
 By examining these dimensions, we identify which tokens consistently act as markers of successful reasoning and which are associated with errors, providing a quantitative basis for understanding how training strategies and model scales shape reasoning ability.